wrdrd/docs/docs/consulting/art-design.rst

 * http://academictorrents.com/
 * http://torrent.ubuntu.com:6969
 * https://torrent.fedoraproject.org/
-* ``apt-get install apt-transport-bittorrent``
+* :ref:`Debtorrent`
 * https://en.wikipedia.org/wiki/Jaydiohead (Jay-Z + Radiohead)
 * http://www.digitaltrends.com/music/thom-yorke-bittorent/
 * https://bundles.bittorrent.com/

 .. note:: "Scrambled" DRM content
-   (which may not just work when I just copy the file to my other device) can be shared over BitTorrent all the same.
+   (which may or may not just work when I just copy the file to my other device) can be shared over BitTorrent all the same.